Energy policy of Pakistan: History

 In the 1960s, a large civilian energy input and infrastructure was built by the Pakistan military, with the financial funds provided by various countries and international monetary sources.
 In the 1960s, much of the energy was produced by the hydroelectric dams and thermal power stations.
 In the 1970s, Pakistan's energy consumption expanded to nuclear power sources with the establishment and commissioning of first nuclear power station in Karachi.
 In the 1980s, the dependence on nuclear sources further grew and the military continued engineering and building the nuclear power infrastructure.

-In 1994, Prime Minister Benazir Bhutto of Pakistan Peoples Party (PPP) launched the country's first ever and largest energy conservation program to produce 13,000 MW and issues 70 Memorandum of Understandings (MOUs) and Letters of Intent (LOIs) to Independent Power Producers (IPPs).
+In 1994, Prime Minister Benazir Bhutto of Pakistan Peoples Party (PPP) launched the country's first ever and largest energy conservation program to produce 13,000 MW and issued 70 memorandums of understanding (MOUs) and letters of intent (LOIs) to independent power producers (IPPs).
 This 1994 energy policy brought a decisive shift in Pakistan's diverse energy sources.
 In 1994, out of the total installed capacity of 11000 MW, ~60% of energy was produced from the hydroelectric power sources while nearly ~40% was produced from the thermal and nuclear sources.
 According to the economic statistics provided by economist, Sartaj Aziz, this mix was reversed from 60:40 to 30:70 in favour of thermal capacity based on imported fuel.
 Every year, this ratio went down further to 20:80 in winter months as hydropower generation was reduced due to lower water flows in the rivers.

 Controversially, the energy policy depended less on renewable energy sources and dependence on imported oil increased that created a permanent fault in country's energy conservation system.
 By 1995, only 27 IPPs were able to generate ~6,335 MW of electricity.
 By 1998, the ratio was stabilised by the policies enforced by Prime Minister Nawaz Sharif.
 In 2001, the military government led by President Pervez Musharraf and Prime Minister Shaukat Aziz, while contributing to the growth of domestic demand for electricity through large-scale provision of bank loans for the purchase of air-conditioners and home appliances (share of domestic energy consumption had jumped to 46% of the total by 2008), did not add any new capacity to the energy system.
 In 2012 Pakistan's first wind power installation came online at the FFCEL Wind Energy Project in Jhimpir.